How to build a churn prediction model that actually works

 These are the 3 key aspects to make your churn definition actionable.

-- Distinguish financial churn from commercial churn.
+- Distinguish financial churn data from commercial churn data.
 Financial churners are customers who aren’t properly paying you for the services/products they use.
 It’s clear you’re better off without this type of customers.
 People deciding themselves to end the relationship with your company are commercial churners.
 These customers are valuable for your company and you want to retain them.

 - Second, defining the end of a relationship depends heavily on your industry.
 In subscription businesses like SaaS or telecom, churn can be identified when someone is cancelling the subscription.
 However, identifying such a breaking point is impossible in a retail business.
-For a retailer or e-commerce business, an extensive analysis on patterns in buying behavior combined with business expertise is needed in order to define and identify churn.
+For a retailer or e-commerce business, an extensive analysis on patterns in buying behavior combined with business expertise is needed in order to define and identify churn, and in that way your churn rate.

 - Finally, incorporate a time window in your definition of churn.
 A model that predicts that a customer will churn tomorrow, might be very accurate, but it doesn’t give you ample time to take actions.
 Therefore, you need to define upfront how much time is needed to establish your retainment actions.
 On the other hand, predicting that a customer will churn in 1 year is much more difficult.
 This makes for a real balancing exercise between time needed to take action and the accuracy of your predictions.